 Litter for your cat’s paws

 You may be wondering which litter is better… scoopable litter or non-scoopable (usually clay) litter?
 It’s really up to you and your cat.
 Just remember with non-scoopable litter, while cheaper, you need to completely dump out the litter daily or every other day.
 Those of you with declawed cats should think about using litter that’s not made of clay.
 Clay is really hard on paws with no claws.
-I really like the Pioneer Pet Smart Cat Natural Grass Litter.
+I really like World’s Best Cat Litter.

 A litter mat to stop the scatter

 I mentioned earlier that I scatter litter a lot.
 In addition to my hooded litter box, mom puts a litter mat underneath the box.
 I personally use the Pioneer Pets SmartCat Ultimate Litter Mat.
 Mom has tried at least ten different litter mats over the years and most aren’t that great.
 This litter mat has two layers, with the top layer being a rubber mesh so the litter falls in between and completely in the mat.
 To clean it, she just shakes it out outside.
 It’s also machine washable.